Chirag-ahir/JAVA-All-Basic/README.md

   What if the main method is declared as Private?<br>
  Pogram will not execute.
 It searches for the main method which is public, static, with return type void, and a String array as an argument.
 If such a method is not found, a run time error is generated.

+  What is Increment and Decrement operators ?<br>
+  Increment and decrement operators are unary operators that add or subtract one, to or from their operand, respectively.